 Another year, another frigid January in Michigan.
-Once again, temperatures are set to reach extreme lows over the next week.
 Scientists predict this extreme winter weather could be the new normal for the Midwest, thanks to climate change.

 Some of us still need some clarification on how climate change is making winter worse, so we're republishing this story from the last time it reached these low temperatures in January 2018.

 In case you hadn't noticed, it is very, very cold outside.
 In fact, the past two weeks in Michigan have seen temperatures lower than in Iceland, most of Alaska, and even some parts of Antarctica.